wxy20850606/wxy20850606.github.io/content/posts/2025/09/investing-principle.md

 “In investing, wealth doesn’t come overnight.
 It comes from the patience to wait — even while sitting with cash.
 Right now, I hold 30% cash.
 It comes from holding through market ups and downs — like during April’s tariff panic selling, I didn’t move.
 Warren Buffett said, *‘The stock market is designed to transfer money from the active to the patient.’*
+My 54% gain is from patience — holding cash without greed, and stocks without fear.
 In life, I play the same game.
 I chose YouTube.
 I wait when there are no views.
 And I hold this dream for 3, 5, 10 years — not just 30 days.
 Patience is my edge.
+I waited 2 years to enter LLY.
+Now I use the same patience here.
-While others quit, I’m still here, still creating.”
+While others quit, I’m still here, still creating, still improving.”

 ---